Quick Look at the Best Bacon Wrapped Scallops Recipe

 - Wrap Scallops: Wrap a slice of bacon around a scallop, securing with a soaked toothpick.
 Repeat with the remaining scallops.
 Trim bacon, as necessary, to fit scallops (see notes below).
 Place scallops on wire rack and sprinkle lightly with salt and pepper.

-- Broil: Place the whole pan under the broiler (one notch below the top one in the oven) for 10 minutes, pulling out half way through the cook time to brush with melted ghee.
-Then move sheet pan up to directly under the broiler for 2 minutes, or until bacon is fully cooked and the tops of the scallops are slightly golden brown.
+- Broil: Place the whole pan under the broiler (one notch below the top one in the oven) for 10 minutes, pulling out half-way through the cook time to brush with melted ghee.
+Then move the sheet pan up to directly under the broiler for 2 minutes, or until the bacon is fully cooked and the tops of the scallops are slightly golden brown.

 - Serve: Remove from oven, brush with additional melted ghee, and then serve immediately.